GabeStah/dgraph-reddit/hugo/content/_index.md

     <style scoped lang="scss"></style>
     ```

     These three sections are what makeup a `.vue` single file component.
 The top section contains the HTML template, the middle contains the JavaScript, and the bottom contains the CSS styling.
 As you can see, by adding the `lang="ts"` property to the `<script>` element we can tell our editor and parser that we're using TypeScript.
 Similarly, the `lang="scss"` tells the parser our styling will use [Sass](https://sass-lang.com/).

     {{% notice "tip" %}} [Sass](https://sass-lang.com/) is a mature and powerful CSS extension that works with any normal CSS, but provides a number of useful features such as variables, nesting, and mixins.
 Check out the [full guide](https://sass-lang.com/guide) for more information on using Sass. {{% /notice %}}

     The `@Component` decorator that precedes our `Post` class declaration is provided by the `vue-class-component` library.
 It allows us to define parts of our component more succinctly than normal.
 For example, a normal Vue component would register state `data` by returning an object with child properties.

     ```ts
     export default {
-      data () {
+      data() {
         return {
           id: 1234,
           name: 'Alice'
+        };
       }
-      },
       // ...
-    }
+    };
     ```

     Similarly, **computed** properties that provide complex logic to otherwise normal component properties are defined within a `computed` object.